subquery/subql-starter/README.md

 - If you would like to contribute you can create a pull request into one of these.

-- For more information on creating a pull request or raising issues view https://github.com/subquery/subql/blob/main/contributing.md
+- For our guidelines on creating a pull requests or raising issues view https://github.com/subquery/subql/blob/main/contributing.md